Brexit: how UK nationals and their family members resident in an EU country can stay there after 31 December 2020

 * Information not yet provided by national authorities

-What documents will I need to have after 31 December 2020?
+What documents do I need to have?

 EU countries which require you and your family to apply for a new residence status will, when conferring your new residence status, issue you with a biometric residence card, similar to residence cards issued to other non-EU nationals residing in the EU.

 This card shows you enjoy the rights defined in the Withdrawal Agreement and your right to enter your EU host country.
 You and your family members will be exempt from ETIAS and visa requirements when entering your EU host country.

 In EU countries where it is not necessary to apply for a new residence status, you should make sure that you comply with EU rules before the end of the transition period as regards: